neurallayer/roboquant.py/README.md

 So whether you are a beginning retail trader or an established trading firm, roboquant can help you to develop robust and fully automated trading strategies.
 You can find out more at [roboquant.org](https://roboquant.org).

 ## Usage
-The following code snippet shows the steps required to run a full back-test on a number of stocks.
+The following code snippet shows the steps to run a full back-test on a number of stocks.

 ```python
 import roboquant as rq